Keep in Touch

 Childhood is not just a phase of life.

-we continue to walk across this invisible ground.
+No matter how many years pass, we continue to walk upon this invisible ground.

 We repeat patterns.